Motivating Underperformers with Input-based Relative Performance Feedback: Evidence from a Field Experiment

-Doing the Right Thing: The Effect of Rotation Policies on Managers’ Reports about Measure Management
+Improving Performance Measurement Systems: The Effect of Rotation Policies on Managers’ Reports about Distortion

 Co-authored with Eddy Cardinaels and Bart Dierynck

-Measure management, which involves managing performance measures by distorting reporting and operational decisions, is a common problem for firms.
-We examine whether rotation policies facilitate the extraction of information about the occurrence and severity of measure management from business unit managers.
-Consistent with economic predictions, we find that rotation policies enable firms to compensate business unit managers less for reported information about measure management in their business units.
-Next to this compensation effect, we also find that the prospect of being rotated causes business unit managers to report more information about measure management in their business unit.
-The reporting effect is consistent with our prediction rooted in behavioral economics that the prospect of rotation causes business unit managers to base their reporting decisions more on the welfare implications for the firm and less on the implications for their own welfare.
-Our findings suggest that rotation policies have significant information extraction benefits for firms, especially for unit-specific information that is challenging and costly to extract.
+We examine whether rotation policies facilitate the extraction of information about distortion from business unit managers.
+Results of our laboratory experiment show that firms with rotation policies compensate business unit managers less for reported information about distortion in their business unit.
+Next to this compensation effect, we also find that the prospect of being rotated causes business unit managers to report more information about distortion in their business unit.
+The reporting effect is consistent with our prediction rooted in other-regarding preferences models that the prospect of rotation causes business unit managers to base their reporting decision more on the welfare implications for the firm and less on the implications for their personal welfare.
+Our findings enrich the trade-off firms make when deciding about the implementation of rotation policies.